-The pv magazine investor corner contains articles from prominent market analysts and industry news, and updates on photovoltaic system, metal and stock prices.
+The pv magazine investor corner contains articles from prominent market analysts and industry news, and updates on metal and stock prices.
 Click the links or scroll down for more information.

 Module price index